-Bit Name Reset Access Description

-1 SET DCD operation has completed.
-If DCDIE is set to 1 a charg terrupt may be generated.
-This flag must be cleared by firm

-0 DCDTO 0 RW Data Contact Detection Timeout.

-This hit is set of

-This bit is set a t the completion of a a DCD operat ion if the operation was stopped due to DCD timeout.

-Value t the completion of a a DCD operat ion if the operation was stopped due to DCD timeout.
+Bit Name Reset Access Description 1 DCD operation has completed.
+If DCDIE is set to 1 a charger detect in- terrupt may be generated.
+This flag must be cleared by firmware. ) DCDTO 0 RW Data Contact Detection Timeout.
+This bit is set a t the completion of a DCD operat ion if the operation was stopped due to DCD timeout.
+This bit is set a Value t the completion of Name a DCD operat ion if the operation was stopped due to DCD timeout.
+Description •

-•

-22. Watchdog Timer (WDT0)
+23. Watchdog Timer (WDT0)